jukrb0x/dotfiles-macos-intel/README.md

 # dotfiles
 My personal dotfiles, powered by [`yadm`](https://yadm.io/)

-I would try to document all magics that I've been using.
+Dotfiles are very personal things, make sure you read the document before actually using them.
+I would try to document all magics that I've been using so that you can create your own dotfiles without my configuration.
 The dotfiles are managed by `yadm`, which is git-like tool to manage and sync dotfiles.
 However, you can choose other dotfiles manager such as [`mackup`](https://github.com/lra/mackup).
-Dotfiles are very personal things, make sure you read the document before actually using them.

 Principles:
 - Try not to add system-related files into this project, keep pure to application itself.